Bringing Vintage Aircraft to Life since 2010

 P-51 Mustang rear view photo

 North American Aviation already had a design outline for an aircraft which benefited from information from the air war in Europe.
 Under the leadership of Raymond Rice and Edgar Schmued the design team set about fitting the new fighters design to the specification laid out by the British.
-Just 102 days later, the prototype airframe, designated NA-73X, was completed, however, due to the 1,100-hp Allison V-1710-39 engine, which was to power the aircraft, running behind schedule, it wasn't until a couple of months later on the 26th October 1940 when the prototype finally flew for the first time.
+On the 9th September 1940, just 102 days later, the prototype airframe, designated NA-73X, was completed, minus its 1,100-hp Allison V-1710-39 engine which was running behind schedule.
+On the 26th October 1940 the prototype made its maiden flight and the first production aircraft flew on the 23rd April 1941.

-With eight machine-guns comprising four 0.50-in and four 0.30-in and its superb performance at low level it would be an ideal replacement for No. 26 Squadron's Curtiss P-40 Tomahawks that they were using.
-They began to receive their first Mustang Mk Is on the 5th January 1942 and would fly their first operation on the 5th May 1942.
-Other use of the aircraft saw it equip No. 2 Squadron of Army Co-Operation Command during April 1942, equipped with obliquely-mounted cameras, and on the 27th July 1942 they flew their first operational sortie.
+It would be with the Royal Air Force that the aircraft, known as the Mustang Mk I, would begin its operational career.
+Powered by the 1,150-hp Allison V-1710-39 engine, at higher altitude the performance of the aircraft suffered as its Allison engine power output fell rapidly as it climbed, its top speed was 382 mph, range 1,000 miles with a service ceiling of 31,350 ft.
+Armament was four 0.50-in machine-guns and four 0.30-in machine-guns.
+It would be No. 26 Squadron based at RAF Gatwick, who were part of Army Co-operation Command, who received the first Mustang Mk Is on the 5th January 1942 to replace their Curtiss P-40s.
+They would fly their first operation on the 5th May 1942.
 Its first aerial victory came on the 19th August 1942 during the Dieppe Raid when Flying Officer Hollis Hills of No. 414 Squadron, Royal Canadian Air Force shot down a Focke-Wulf Fw 190.
 Two months later the Mustang showed its potential for long-range escort duties when on the 22nd October 1942, on an attack on targets in Germany, it became the first Royal Air Force single-engined fighter to cross the German border from its base in Britain.

 One of the conditions to allow North American Aviation to supply the Royal Air Force with its NA-73 design was that two aircraft were given to the United States Army Air Corps for evaluation under the designation XP-51.
-Before these two aircraft were supplied to the USAAC the United States Army had already ordered 150 more aircraft to be sent to Britain under Lend-Lease.
-These aircraft featured self-sealing tanks and instead of eight machine-guns featured four 20-mm cannons and were designated P-51 by the US and Mustang Mk IA by the British.
+Before these two aircraft were supplied to the USAAC they had already ordered 150 more aircraft, with some to be sent to Britain under Lend-Lease.
+These aircraft, also known as the Mustang Mk IA, featured self-sealing fuel tanks and were powered by the 1,150-hp Allison V-1710-39 engine.
+This gave the aircraft a top speed of 390 mph, a range of 1,050 miles and a service ceiling of 32,000 ft.
+Armament consisted of four 0.50-in machine-guns.

-Another permutation of the P-51 was the P-82 Twin Mustang which was two aircraft merged together, however this didn't see service in the Second World War (1939 – 1945).
+Another permutation of the P-51 was the P-82 Twin Mustang which was two aircraft merged together, however, this didn't see service in the Second World War (1939 – 1945).

 Technical Details